deckarep/blade/README.md

 2017/09/02 13:35:35 Completed recipe: infra-a.hostname - 1 sucess | 0 failed | 1 total
 ```

-At this point you've observed that a series of subcommands were dynamically added to Bladerunner based on your folder hiarchy and your defined TOML commands.
-The folders allow you to organize commands into a hiearchy that reflects your ideal infrastructure.
-Folders although subcommands, are not executable themselves but simply a means of giving you the ability to build a smart command hiearchy that is intuitive and easy to remember.
+At this point you've observed that a series of subcommands were dynamically added to Bladerunner based on your folder hierarchy and your defined TOML commands.
+The folders allow you to organize commands into a hierarchy that reflects your ideal infrastructure.
+Folders although subcommands, are not executable themselves but simply a means of giving you the ability to build a smart command hierarchy that is intuitive and easy to remember.

 At this point, we've executed a single remote command called `hostname` on a single remote host called `blade-prod`. `blade-prod` is a remote server that I've set up on Vultr for the purpose of building this tool but it ultimately could be any server that you have access to where your SSH public-key is configured.